phetsims/phet-info/doc/fluent-translation-guide.md

 - Did we have any other translations finished that we can include?
 - What documentation should we point to for "PhET Development Environment Setup"?
   - FOR NOW, refer to the phet-development-overview.md
-- What links should we include for rosetta?
-  - See below.
 - Steps for submitting a pull request?

-Don't call it Rosetta, call "PhET Translation Utility (HTML5)"

 References to translation documentation: https://docs.google.com/document/u/1/d/e/2PACX-1vSYc8f01StQ7e2nQWBA38BZfLoqkm6rkn-F9BzTmxdNgazOzFfLDm5RI-3I3IdKccuBFQpFdT2ST5Px/pub